bradwoods/react-xstate-js/README.md

 import { Machine } from 'react-xstate-js';

 const actionMap = {
-  // anything returned from the actionMap will be stored in the data property (this is useful for scenario where an action triggers an async call that fetches data)
+  // anything returned from the actionMap will be stored in the data property (this is useful for scenarios where an action triggers an async call that fetches data)
   myAction: () => {
     console.log('myAction fired');
     return { foo: 'bar' };
   },
 };

-const statechart = {
+const config = {
   key: 'example4',
   initial: 'step1',
   states: {